Iandradec/documentation/_docs/deployments _archive/hive_databrikcs.md

 ---
-title: Keycloak
+title: Hive datastore metabricks
-category: deployments
+category: deployments_archive
-order: 11
+order: 1
 ---
 # How to create a Keycloak deployment